keptn/lifecycle-toolkit/README.md

 ### Keptn Metrics Provider

-A `KeptnMetricsProvider` is a CRD that defines the evaluation provider that provides data for the pre- and post-analysis phases of a workload or Keptn application.
+A `KeptnMetricsProvider` is a CRD that defines the evaluation provider that provides data for the pre- and post-analysis phases of a Keptn workload or Keptn application.

-A Keptn metrics provider in a yaml file that looks like the following:
+A Keptn metrics provider definition looks like the following:

 ```yaml
 apiVersion: metrics.keptn.sh/v1alpha2